 Whenever I work with business owners, they often ask me, “Justin, how big of a house should I buy?”
 In other words, they’re asking me how much money they should pay for a house.
-To answer their question, I quote famed American author and business theorist Dr. Thomas Stanley.
+To answer their question, I quote famed American author and business theorist, Dr. Thomas Stanley.
 In his book Stop Acting Rich, Stanley says, “Nothing has a greater impact on your wealth and your consumption than your choice of house and neighborhood.”
-He goes on to say, “If you live in a high-priced home in an exclusive community, you will spend more than you should and your ability to save and build wealth will be compromised…” Ultimately, the answer to “How much should a business owner pay for a house?” boils down to the question, “What do you want to accomplish in life?”
+He goes on to say, “If you live in a high-priced home in an exclusive community, you will spend more than you should, and your ability to save and build wealth will be compromised…” Ultimately, the answer to “How much should a business owner pay for a house?” boils down to the question, “What do you want to accomplish in life?”

 Some would argue that Robert was wrong.
-In fact, back in 2004 through 2007, there was a huge real estate run-up.
+In fact, back in 2004 through 2007, there was a substantial real estate run-up.
 I can remember contractors quitting jobs at Fortune 500 companies, borrowing $300,000 to $600,000, building a house, sitting on it for two years, and selling it for twice its original value.

 “If you live in a high-priced home in an exclusive community, you will spend more than you should, and your ability to save and build wealth will be compromised… [P]eople who live in million-dollar homes are not millionaires.
 They may be high-income producers but, by trying to emulate glittering rich millionaires, they are living a treadmill existence.”